-1. Download Elmedia’s latest version and install it on your Mac.
+1. Download Elmedia’s latest version onto your Mac.

-2. Activate Elmedia Player PRO.
-To do this copy and paste the activation code that was emailed to you after your payment was processed.
-Paste the code to the proper field in Elmedia’s settings and press OK.
-The activation is performed automatically.
-No reboot or restart is needed.
+2. Open Elmedia Player PRO.
+(Copy and paste the activation code that was emailed to you when you purchased the PRO version).
+Paste the code into Elmedia Player’s settings and press OK.
+The activation takes effect immediately and automatically with no need to reboot or restart your Mac.

-3. Open the video that you are going to deinterlace in the player.
+3. Choose the video you want to deinterlace and open the file in Elmedia Player.

 No deinterlacing is provided.
 Everything is left as it is.
 It’s used for PsF content.